 In 2013 I graduated from Edge Hill University with a degree in Web Systems Development.
 Since this time I been doing web development professionally.
 I have been involved in a number of roles most notably as a web developer for a small but successful e-gaming company.
 In late 2016 I decided to go self employed and to start freelancing.
 Since the start of my journey I’ve had the pleasure of working with lots of local startups and small businesses – like myself – to help create a online platform for them to grow and succeed.

 In the two years I have been working as a freelancer I have constantly tried to find the best methods and approaches for how I work and to make my business more efficient.
 In doing so, it in turn has helped me to provide a more consistent and valuable service to my clients.
-Not only am I continuously looking to improve myself and my business, I am also striving to help my clients in the way they can work with their own business online too.
-Keeping myself up to date with the latest in web trends and seeing what new technology is available for client ease of use, it allows me to provide a valuable and productive service for everyone.
+Not only am I continuously looking to improve myself and my business, I am also striving to help my clients in the way they can operate with their own business online too.
+I find keeping myself up to date with the latest in web trends and seeing what new technology is available for client ease of use, allows me to provide a valuable and productive service for everyone.
 I continue to have a huge desire to find the best solution of how I work and the balance between this and making my life out of work just as enjoyable.